Our popular film camps, now in their 7th year, have been enjoyed by kids from all over the world.

 The campers will learn the ins and outs of making social media videos, from TikTok to Youtube vlogs, Instagram influencer videos, gameplay videos, comedy skits, and more.
 We will teach the campers how to use the necessary filming equipment, how to edit using the industry-standard Adobe Premiere, and how to start your own social media channel.
 We will also teach the campers how to be safe on the internet and the principles of being good digital media citizens.
 We will discuss the history of social media, learn about Youtube stars, and more.
 We will showcase everything created during the week in a screening on the last day of camp.

 Paul is a writer and filmmaker.
 His award-winning films like “Moses on the Mesa”and “The Caveman of Atomic City”, have played at numerous festivals around the world.
 Prior to moving to Sarasota, Paul lived and worked in Hollywood for over 12 years in a variety of capacities as a writer, director, and development executive, collaborating with top agencies (WME) and studios (Universal, Paramount) to develop and package film and TV projects.
 Paul has a Master’s in film and television from Chapman University and a Bachelor of Theater Arts degree from Cornell University.
-He has taught film previously at Full Sail University and South New Hampshire University.
+He has taught film at Ringling College of Art & Design, Full Sail University, and South New Hampshire University.
 Paul is currently the Managing Director of the Sarasota Film Festival.

 Petra Ratner has worked in film, commercials, and television for over 17 years.
 She worked as an assistant director on such Hollywood films as “Hostel”, “Alien vs Predator,” and “Doom”.
 She also coordinated the art department on the blockbuster “Wanted”, starring Angelina Jolie and James McAcavoy.
 Petra has produced commercials, feature documentaries and over a dozen award-winning short films which played at 50+ film festivals around the world.
 She currently works as the Director of Development and Events for the Sarasota Film Festival, produces film and television projects both in the U.S. and internationally, and is an exhibited painter.